-In order to maximise our chances of witnessing the mysterious lights, we arranged to spend three nights chasing the aurora borealis with Green Fox Guiding tours, a company based out of Tromsø.
-Our tour guide for all three nights, Markus, picked us up at 6:30pm in front of the Visit Tromsø information center.
+In order to maximise our chances of witnessing the mysterious lights, we arranged to spend three nights chasing the aurora borealis with Greenlander, a company based out of Tromsø.
+Our tour guide and owner for all three nights, Markus, picked us up at 6:30pm directly in front of our hotel.
 Hailing from Estonia, Markus has an up-beat personality, a positive attitude and a huge knowledge of photography and the northern lights.

 Markus would entertain us with personal stories or provide educational facts about the northern lights during our drives into the darker parts of Norway.
-Unlike many of the other companies, Green Fox takes out smaller groups of 8 which ultimately provides a more intimate excursion and more individualised photography tips.
+Unlike many of the other companies, Greenlander takes out smaller groups of 6, in their super awesome Land Rover Defender, which ultimately provides a more intimate excursion and more individualised photography tips.

 The first night we headed out of the bright lights of the city of Tromsø towards the clear skies and mountainous landscape of Sommarøy.
 As we headed to our final destination, we made a quick stop where we all piled out of the van hopeful to spot the first sign of the Aurora.
 In the partly cloudy night sky a sliver of silver flitted behind the clouds.

 After we finally made it to Sommarøy we set up our tripods again and waited.
 Markus laid out reindeer skins on the frozen ground for us to stand or lay on to keep warm.
-He also passed around cookies and warm tea which we drank out of wooden cups.
-Later that evening he provided us with delicious salmon and cream cheese baguettes and a traditional Norwegian dessert called lefse.
+He also vegan hot chocolate and warm tea which we drank out of wooden cups.
+Markus provides a delicious vegan meal, usually consisting of homemade vegetable soup and other healthy snacks.

 The next night we went to Tromvik where we witnessed a few glimpses of the elusive lights but ended up getting stuck in a minor snow storm.
 The last night we made it out to Hansnes where the solar weather reached a maximum and we were able to witness the most incredible display of lights that lasted for hours with varying degrees of intensity.